 - Click OK.

-Next, we will filter a group of users to add to the new watchlist.
+Next, filter a group of users to add to the new Watchlist.

 - In Splunk UBA, select Users on the home page or select Explore > Users.